artemave/vigun/README.md

 au FileType {ruby} nnoremap <leader>Tw :VigunRun 'watch-nearest'<cr>
 ```

+#### Magic property names

-Property names are arbitrary, however there is one name based feature that applies to Mocha (or anything else that makes use of `.only`).
+Mapping property names are arbitrary.
+However, there is one name based vigun feature that applies to Mocha (or anything else that makes use of `.only`).
 If vigun detects that there is `.only` test in the current file, it uses `*all` command instead of `*nearest` (e.g., `VigunRun 'debug-nearest'` will run `debug-all` command instead).
 This is because mocha applies both `.only` and `--fgrep` and the result is likely nothing.

 ### `g:vigun_test_keywords`